Un1q32/iphoneports/README.md

-    bootstrap               - Make a sysroot with base, dpkg, and all their dependencies --target                - Specify a target (default: armv6-apple-darwin9) --no-tmp                - Do not use /tmp for anything, use the current directory instead -jN                     - Set the number of jobs passed to programs like make and ninja
+    bootstrap               - Make a sysroot with base, dpkg, and all their dependencies --target                - Specify a target (default: armv6-apple-darwin9) --no-tmp                - Do not use /tmp for anything, use the current directory instead --keepsrc               - Do not delete sources after successful build (useful for debugging) -jN                     - Set the number of jobs passed to programs like make and ninja
 ```